 The second component of the Restoration Planning Phase is restoration selection (also known herein as the Trustees' restoration planning process).
-Considering the nature and extent of exposure and/or injuries to natural resources caused by the Incident, the Trustees developed a plan for restoring the injured resources and services, which is set forth in this Draft DARP/EA.
+Considering the nature and extent of exposure and/or injuries to natural resources caused by the Incident, the Trustees developed a plan for restoring the injured resources and services, which is set forth in this DARP/EA.
 The Trustees identified reasonable restoration alternatives and evaluated those alternatives to determine the preferred restoration actions from among them.
 As a part of this process, the Trustees considered the extent to which the potential restoration alternatives provide benefits to more than one natural resource and/or service, as well as the cost-effectiveness of the alternatives.
-The Trustees are now seeking public comments on this Draft DARP/EA.
-Any funds recovered in settlement of natural resource damage claims, other than reimbursement of Trustee costs, would be expended in accordance with the Final DARP/EA.
+Any funds recovered in settlement of natural resource damage claims, other than reimbursement of Trustee costs, would be expended in accordance with this DARP/EA.